thecatalinstan/Criollo/README.md

 ## Integrating with launchd

+Launchd is OS X’s builtin process manager.
+[Wikipedia](http://en.wikipedia.org/wiki/Launchd) defines it as

+> a unified, open-source service management framework for starting, stopping and managing daemons, applications, processes, and scripts.
+Written and designed by Dave Zarzycki at Apple, it was introduced with Mac OS X Tiger and is licensed under the Apache License.

 The only thing that you need to make your Criollo application start and stop on launchd commands is to create a [`launchd.plist`](https://developer.apple.com/library/mac/documentation/Darwin/Reference/ManPages/man5/launchd.plist.5.html) file and place it in `/Library/LaunchDaemons/`.

 Here is an example file for the HelloWorld project described above is this: